erik-sn/webapp/README.md

 routing, data management, and error tracking that make it suitable for larger projects.
 It is extensible so libraries can be added, but also taken away to simplify if necessary

-The most practial way to run this application is have the django application run on one port, the node application on another, and then configure reverse proxy through Nginx/Apache/IIS so `/api*` endpoints are pointed to the django application, and all others to the node application.
+The most practical way to run this application is have the django application run on one port, the node application on another, and then configure reverse proxy through Nginx/Apache/IIS so `/api*` endpoints are pointed to the django application, and all others to the node application.